mo-seph/obsidian-note-from-template/README.md

 # Details

-## YAML Tags
+## YAML and Properties
-Templates can contain YAML tags that will be filed out in the same way as the rest of the template.
+Templates can contain YAML fields that will be filed out in the same way as the rest of the template and become part of the note's Properties.
 So this will work as expected:
 ```
 ---
 organsiation: "{{organisation}}"